What is Ovulation?

 Ovulation can be calculated by starting with the first day of the last menstrual period (LMP) or by calculating 12-16 days from the next expected period.
 Most women ovulate anywhere between Day 11 – Day 21 of their cycle, counting from the first day of the LMP.

 This is what many refer to as the “fertile time” of a woman’s cycle, because sexual intercourse during this time increases the chance of pregnancy.
 Ovulation can occur at various times during a cycle, and may occur on a different day each month.
-It is important to track your cycle; there are tools online to help you do this: Order Fertility Tracking
+It is important to track your cycle and fortunately there are a number of free fertility charting tools available to help women identify their peak fertile days.

 The Ovulation Cycle Divided into Two Parts: